Smithfield in Isle of Wight County, Virginia — The American South (Mid-Atlantic)

 Erected by Isle of Wight County.

 Location.
 37° 2.078′ N, 76° 37.066′ W. Marker is in Smithfield, Virginia, in Isle of Wight County.
-Marker can be reached from the intersection of Fort Boykin Trail (Virginia Route 705) and Morgarts Beach Road (Virginia Route 673), on the left when traveling north.
+It can be reached from the intersection of Fort Boykin Trail (Virginia Route 705) and Morgarts Beach Road ( Route 673), on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 7410 Fort Boykin Trail, Smithfield VA 23430, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Fort's Last Private Owners (within shouting distance of this marker); Fort Boykin Memorial (within shouting distance of this marker); Camp Eustis Attacks Fort Boykin (within shouting distance of this marker); Fort Boykin (within shouting distance of this marker); Welcome to Fort Boykin (about 300 feet away, measured in a direct line); Welcome to Fort Boykin Historic Park (about 300 feet away); Fort Boykin during the Civil War (about 500 feet away); The Historic James and its Tributaries (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: The Fort's Last Private Owners (within shouting distance of this marker); Fort Boykin Memorial (within shouting distance of this marker); Camp Eustis Attacks Fort Boykin (within shouting distance of this marker); Fort Boykin (within shouting distance of this marker); Welcome to Fort Boykin (about 300 feet away, measured in a direct line); Welcome to Fort Boykin Historic Park (about 300 feet away); Fort Boykin during the Civil War (about 500 feet away); The Historic James and its Tributaries (about 600 feet away).
 Touch for a list and map of all markers in Smithfield.

 Also see . . .
 Fort Boykin.
 Isle of Wight County Museum (Submitted on April 6, 2024.)